ujadh/analogclock/README.md

 **Networking Opportunities:**
 - The forum serves as a networking hub, enabling everyone to connect with fellow learners and professionals.
 This networking can lead to valuable opportunities, including mentorship, collaborative projects, and industry connections.

-### Focus Group C (WIMMA Lab)
+### Focus Group C (Wimma Capstone)
-* WIMMA Lab, as a focus group, serves as a representative sample of key stakeholders, including educators, administrators, and potentially students.
-The purpose is to gather comprehensive feedback, align project goals with WIMMA Lab's mission, and ensure the forum service meets the unique needs of the educational platform.
+* Wimma Capstone, as a focus group, serves as a representative sample of key stakeholders, including educators, administrators, and potentially students.
+The purpose is to gather comprehensive feedback, align project goals with Wimma Capstone's mission, and ensure the forum service meets the unique needs of the educational platform.
-* Collaboratively explore how the forum service, when integrated, can contribute to WIMMA Lab's strategic position as an industry leader in educational project platforms.
+* Collaboratively explore how the forum service, when integrated, can contribute to Wimma Capstone's strategic position as an industry leader in educational project platforms.

 ## Stakeholder map